 - Severe head injury with deep open wounds can also lead to this problem.
 This is a direct entry infection.

 - But, without a doubt, the most frequent cause is the extension from an adjacent localized infection in the head.
 In this case, we refer for example to uncontrolled sinusitis, ear or oral cavity infections.

 The most common symptoms are those of an infection: fever, general discomfort, tiredness, etc. In addition, as it is an internal mass located in the brain it can cause other problems:

 - Loss of mobility in arms and legs

 In the most severe cases it can also cause loss of consciousness and seizures.
 Symptoms may appear slowly, over several weeks, or appear suddenly.

 How is it diagnosed?

 Due to the severity of this infection, at Instituto Clavel we want to highlight the importance of a quick diagnosis to be able to eliminate the abscess.
-The best way to see it is through a cranial CT or an MRI.
+Diagnostic images such as cranial CT and MRI offer the best visualization of the abscess.